Skip to main content

 The FDIC’s Role in Economic Inclusion

-The CRA is only a small piece of the FDIC’s mission to promote economic inclusion in underserved populations.
-In 2014, the FDIC published its Economic Inclusion Strategic Plan, which seeks to promote “a state in which all U.S. households can establish, sustain, and benefit from banking relationships to create a strong financial foundation, manage their day-to-day finances, build wealth, and live in communities strengthened by bank lending, services, and investments” (https://www.fdic.gov/resources/consumers/economicinclusion/index.html).
-The plan centers around four opportunity areas that emphasize consumer and community outcomes: create and sustain foundational banking relationships, build household financial stability, achieve a secure financial future, and live in strong and healthy communities.
+Moreover, the plan focuses on four areas that emphasize positive consumer and community outcomes: creating and sustaining foundational banking relationships, building household financial stability, achieving a secure financial future, and living in strong, healthy communities.
 The FDIC provides various resources and support for community banks in redlined areas to help them improve banking access.
-Community banks can receive training through workshops and webinars, benefit from FDIC-led networking and collaboration opportunities, access financial literacy and education materials like the Money Smart Program, and equip themselves with the technology to promote economic inclusion and financial wellness in underserved areas.
-Since the adoption of the Economic Inclusion Strategic Plan, the U.S. has seen record-low numbers of underbanked households.
+Community banks can receive training through workshops and webinars, benefit from FDIC-led networking opportunities, and access financial literacy materials like the Money Smart Program.
+Additionally, they can utilize technology to promote economic inclusion and financial wellness in underserved areas.
+Since adopting this plan, the U.S. has seen record-low numbers of underbanked households.

 The Importance of Personal Loans for Community Banks

-As inflation rises and the cost of living grows every day, personal loans prove to be the most valuable asset in a community bank’s financial services.
-The flexibility and accessibility of personal loans make them a high-demand financial solution for LMI areas with diverse financial needs.
-Small-dollar and unsecured personal loans usually have a smaller barrier to receiving credit, making it an accessible option for borrowers with limited credit histories.
-Additionally, personal loans can be used to fund a variety of financial needs, such as credit consolidation, home improvements, medical emergencies, and car repairs.
-Personal loans help to fill in the financial gap created by traditional banking services in marginalized communities, paving the way for financial inclusion and economic stability in underbanked areas.
+As inflation rises and the cost of living increases, personal loans have become valuable assets for community banks.
+Their flexibility and accessibility make personal loans a high-demand financial solution for LMI areas with diverse needs.
+Small-dollar and unsecured personal loans typically have lower barriers to credit access, making them suitable for borrowers with limited credit histories.
+Furthermore, these loans can fund various needs, such as credit consolidation, home improvements, medical emergencies, and car repairs.
+By offering personal loans, community banks can fill the financial gap left by traditional banking services.
+In turn, this paves the way for financial inclusion and economic stability in underbanked areas.

 Building Financial Wellness Through Personal Loans